Improve Google ranking and PageRank

 Content: update your content as frequently as possible.

-The more often you update your content, the more often you will be visited by freshbots.
+The more often you update your content, the more often freshbots will visit your site.
 Try to add a page a day if possible.
 The content you generate should be of high quality.
 Try to find every angle from which you can discuss or describe the subject your site is about.
 The point is not to generate poor quality or duplicate material.
 Duplicate pages will lead to penalization.
 The point is that Google, for example, loves content.
 It is a question of scale.
 Think of the old adage ‘an apple a day will keep the doctor away’.
 In this case it can be revised: ‘a page a day will send Google your way’.
 More content, more spider visits, more human visitors, more readers, more pages, etc.

 All this will contribute towards strengthening your PageRank and realising a higher position in Google search results.
 This will lead to more traffic.